tanfwong/rfsoc_notes/_sources/ch3/model.md

 * A piece of C/C++ code written in the producer-consumer model helps the HLS tool to identify opportunities for task-level parallelization.
-For example, the following data flow graph shows that tasks B and C are fully independent and hence can be executed in parallel:
+For example, the following data flow graph shows that tasks $B$ and $C$ are fully independent and hence can be executed in parallel:
   ```{math}
   :label: diamond